 Jeff Peach, Banner Mountain FWC - email list, web tech support

-Susan Rogers, Glenwood/Maidu FWC - website content
+Susan Rogers, Glenwood-Maidu-Charlene FWC - website content

 By Laws